abhidesikan/madras-medley/content/book-reviews/pakistan-or-partition.md

 ---
-title: "Pakistan or the Partition of India by B.R.Ambedkar"
+title: "Pakistan or the Partition of India by B.R.Ambedkar - Review by Abhishek Desikan"
 date: 2019-03-10T22:40:20-08:00
 draft: false
 ---